Malpas Online Logo Link

 Site Use

-The Recreation Ground has been used since 1938 to host village evnts.
+The Recreation Ground has been used since 1938 to host village events.

-Use of the site is provided free of charge, with the Trustees and the Chairman of the Management Committee actively supporting the organisation of these important village events.
+Use of the site was provided free of charge, with the Trustees and the then Chairman of the Management Committee actively supporting the organisation of these important village events.

 Attendance at and usage of the facility has vastly increased since the upgrade work was completed, with visitors coming from outside the immediate area.